HARPLab/gastronomy_web_cam_analysis/README.md

 ```

 ### Further Description
-The `parse_dirs` function iterates through the stitched together clips, checking (withing hardcoded regions of interest) every two minutes for the presence of human poses over a certain confidence threshold (using openpose).
+The `parse_dirs` function iterates through the stitched together clips, checking (within hardcoded regions of interest) every two minutes for the presence of human poses over a certain confidence threshold (using openpose).
 It extracts and saves interesting clips that exceed a cutoff length (to decrease the number of false positives), also stored within our theorem NAS, and saves the metadata into the sqlite db, for feature extraction next.

 ## Clip Analysis